trungk18/trungk18.github.io/_posts/2017-11-23-es6-in-my-daily-life.md

 ﻿---
 title: "ES6 in my daily life"
-categories: javascript es6 es2015
+categories: javascript es6 es2015 myexperience
 ---

 ES2015/ES6 has been around for more than two years with all the exciting feature and syntax.
-After working with TypeScript and Angular 2 in a project for more than a year, there are few part and features that I often apply in my code.
+After working with TypeScript and Angular 2 in a project for more than a year, there are the features that I often apply in my code.

 ### [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 It provides the syntax for constructing strings.
 Basically, it helps us to:

 - Write multiple lines of string
 - Interpolate JavaScript into your string using `${}`